mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 INI administrators are given broad discretionary powers, including the ability to hire and train agents.
-Mid-level INI officers, often called ‘minders’, are permitted to build intelligence networks with certain guidelines and limitations.
+Mid-level INI officers, often called 'minders', are permitted to build intelligence networks with certain guidelines and limitations.
 These networks are composed of smaller units called cells, which typically include 4–12 individual agents.
-Cells are carefully cultivated and managed by their minders and a given cell might not even be aware of another’s existence within the same organization or that of another minder.
-Minders are careful to prevent their cells from working at cross purposes or inadvertently interfering with each other’s missions.
+Cells are carefully cultivated and managed by their minders and a given cell might not even be aware of another's existence within the same organization or that of another minder.
+Minders are careful to prevent their cells from working at cross purposes or inadvertently interfering with each other's missions.
 The technology available to INI administrators makes managing a complex array of cells relatively trivial but care must be taken nonetheless.